- Current orders

 State of emergency

-A state of emergency declaration lasts for 90 days.
+A state of emergency declaration may last up to 90 days.
 We can:

 - cancel it at any time or:

 - continue to extend it by 90 days as long as the pandemic continues to pose a risk to Yukoners.

 We have the power to declare a state of emergency under the Civil Emergency Measures Act (CEMA).